google/WebFundamentals/src/content/en/updates/2018/07/css-scroll-snap.md

 middle of the page or image leaving it partially visible.
 These use cases benefit from a well-controlled scrolling experience.

-Web developers have long relied on Javascript based solutions for controlling the scroll to help address this shortcoming.
-However, Javascript based solutions fall short of providing a full fidelity solution due to lack of scroll customization primitives or access to composited scrolling.
+Web developers have long relied on JavaScript based solutions for controlling the scroll to help address this shortcoming.
+However, JavaScript based solutions fall short of providing a full fidelity solution due to lack of scroll customization primitives or access to composited scrolling.
 CSS Scroll Snap ensures there is a fast, high fidelity and easy to use solution that works